R32/lex/README.md

 NOTE: you can't use it in macro since the limit of [`macro-in-macro`](https://github.com/HaxeFoundation/haxe/pull/7496)

-* Lexer: *the most of this code is taken from the [LexEngine.nml](https://github.com/HaxeFoundation/neko/blob/master/src/core/LexEngine.nml) by Haxe Foundation.
+* Lexer: *the most of this code is taken from [LexEngine.nml](https://github.com/HaxeFoundation/neko/blob/master/src/core/LexEngine.nml).
 But the difference is:*

   All *finalStates* have been moved out for save memory/bytes,